tourlbr/ts-assessment/README.md

 ## Introduction
 During this assessment you will need to complete some parts of the code.
 We have foreseen already types, helper functions and tests.
 In the end you should be able to let the mocha test succeed.

+## Forking - do not forget!
+Before we get started with the assessment, please **fork** first this repository to your private Github.

 ## Installation
 Node version we have used: 18.18.2